Gusen concentration camp: SS command

 Initially, the watchtowers, equipped with machine guns and searchlights, were made of wood; later they were replaced by granite.
 In addition to the barbed-wire fence, an additional stone wall 2 m high was built around it in 1941; patrols of guards went between the barriers.
 A third fence, of barbed wire, was added to encircle the entire camp complex, including external factories and quarries.
 The SS had a separate complex for its own barracks, located outside of the prisoner camp.
 In February 1940, there were about 600 SS guards (one for each ten prisoners).
 This later increased to 2,000, and 3,000 by 1944.
 They belonged to four Camp SS companies, part of SS-Totenkopfsturmbann Mauthausen.
 In early 1945, many were drafted into the Kampfgruppe Oberdonau and were replaced by Viennese firemen, former Wehrmacht personnel, and Volkssturm militiamen.
 Nazi human experimentation took place at Gusen, including surgical and tuberculosis experiments.
 SS physician Helmuth Vetter, who arrived in 1944, conducted the tuberculosis experiments by injecting the lungs of healthy prisoners with phlegmonic pus.
-The victims were then forced to run until they collapsed, at which point they were killed by benzene injection to the lungs, which prolonged death.
+The victims were then forced to run until they collapsed, at which point they were killed by benzene injection to the lungs, which prolonged the dying process.